 Vietnam has passed laws to protect the tigers making it illegal to hunt, trap, kill, transport, sell or advertise tigers or tiger products within Vietnam.

 Are There Tigers In Vietnam?

 Today, tigers in Vietnam are considered functionally extinct.
 Functionally extinct means that there are no longer any breeding tigers left in the wild in Vietnam.
-Once tigers get well in Vietnam but there have become extinct in the wild because they were relentlessly hunted.
-Along with a loss of habitat is also a factor.
+Once tigers did well in Vietnam but there have become extinct in the wild because they were relentlessly hunted.
+A loss of habitat is also a factor.

 The relentless hunting is fuelled by the ever-increasing demand for traditional Chinese medicine and for jewelry.
 Which uses tiger skin, bones, teeth, and claws.

 In 2019, Vietnam passed laws to help protect the Indochinese tiger as it is an endangered species.
 The law makes it illegal to hunt, kill, transport, sell or advertise any tigers or tiger products within Vietnam.

 What Did The Indochinese Tiger In Vietnam Look Like?

 The Indochinese tigers have a gold/orange coat with black stripes.
 The male tiger’s height can range from 2.54 meters to 2.84 meters.
 Their weight can range from 145 kg to 195 kg.
 While female tigers’ height can range from 2.29 meters to 2.54 meters.
 Their weight can range from 100 kg to 130 kg.

 What Did The Tigers Eat In Vietnam?